Welcome to the

 Adjunct Professor, University of Utah

 Dr. Langenecker is a Professor, Neuropsychologist, and Vice Chair of Research within the Department of Psychiatry and Behavioral Health at The Ohio State University.
 He received his PhD in Clinical Psychology from Marquette University and has spent decades investigating neurobiological mechanisms of mood disorders in adolescents and adults.
+He works on multiple studies including RuMe, ReSIST, and SOAR at both The Ohio State University and Nationwide Children’s Hospital.
+In his free time, he likes to hike, bike, cook, and spend time with his two cats Bowie and Mushu.

 Dr. Langenecker’s CV

-Mindy Westlund Schreiner, PhD
+Mindy Westlund Schreiner, PhD (she/her/hers)

 Dr. Westlund Schreiner’s CV